tajulien/tajulien/README.md

 ## 🖥️ Latest projects
 * Creating a website to automatize a blockchain (p2e) game using smart contracts & API REST (Javascript)
-* Building a distributed architecture using NoSQL Database (MongoDB)
+* Building a distributed architecture using NoSQL Database and creating a user interface for requests (MongoDB/Python/Streamlit)
-* Discord bot developer
+* Discord bot developer (Python/MariaDB)
+* Ceated a program to perform trading arbitrage cross crypto exchange (Python)